AmNe5iA/MKDecrypt/README.md

 Limitations: May produce false negatives if the filesystem used is not one of the standard truecrypt/veracrypt formats.
+It is designed to work with standard truecrypt containers and not bootable pre- authentication bootloader partitions/disks.
 The HFS+ implementation is _sketchy_ but appears to work, for now.

 Requirements:  Linux OS with Python3.x and LVM2 (dmsetup).
 It is